isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust.md

 as Bills of Lading.
-Non-Fungible Tokens (NFTs) are used to ensure the singularity of the record for transferable documents, with blockchain recording the NFT transactions to electronically endorse and transfer the ownership of a trade financing document among stakeholders along a trade flow.
+Non-Fungible Tokens (NFTs) are used to ensure the singularity of the record for transferable documents, with blockchain recording the NFT transactions to electronically endorse and transfer the ownership of a document among stakeholders along a trade flow.
 This choice was deliberate to <strong>eliminate the need for a central authority</strong> or body to govern the network and gatekeep participation, allowing for an open and interoperable system for all international parties to participate seamlessly.</p>
 <p></p>
 </div>
 </details>